StackVista/stackstate-docs/configure/security/authentication/keycloak.md

    * **jwsAlgorithm** - Set this to `RS256`, which is the only supported value for now.
    * **jwtClaims** - Optional \(not in example\): The roles or username can be retrieved from a different attribute than the Keycloak default behavior.

-     -. **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
+     -. **usernameField** - Optional: The field in the OIDC user profile that contains the username.
 By default, this will be the `preferred_username`.

      * **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
 But it can also add roles from the field specified here.
 This is mainly useful when Keycloak is mapping roles/groups from a third-party system.
 2. In `application_stackstate.conf` - map user roles from KeyCloak to the correct StackState subjects using the `guestGroups`, `powerUserGroups`, `adminGroups` or `platformAdminGroups` settings \(see the example above\).
 For details, see the [default StackState roles](../rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](../rbac/).